blaircamp/blaircamp.github.io/_posts/2015-10-22-another-post-test.markdown

 ---
-published: true
+published: false
-title: Another Post Test
+title: How to test for file locks on Windows in golang
 layout: post
 ---
-Here is another post test